ember-learn/ember-blog/source/2019-08-30-the-ember-times-issue-113.md

 Be kind,

-Chris Ng, Jessica Jordan, Anne-Greeth van Herwijnen, the crowd and the Learning Team
+Chris Ng, Jessica Jordan, Anne-Greeth van Herwijnen, Isaac Lee, the crowd and the Learning Team